Do you want to learn how to run a competition on LinkedIn?

 And one of the most effective ways to do that is with a LinkedIn giveaway contest.

-In this article, we’ll show you how to run a competition on LinkedIn to raise awareness and grow your business.
+This article will show you how to run a competition on LinkedIn to raise awareness and grow your business.

 Why Should You Run Contests on LinkedIn?